 But I questioned myself, had I really been sexually assaulted?

 It’s true that I had been unnerved, when on the previous visit, the nurse had told me to move my chair nearer to hers.
 Then told me to sit next to her on the bed.
 And then to move closer to her.

 Had I been subconsciously transported back to when my grandfather used to tell me to sit next to him?
 I had always complied, despite knowing that I would be sexually assaulted.
 But there were adults present and their silence strengthened my belief that disobeying was not an option.

 Furthermore, as a child, I implicitly trusted adults to protect me.
 Hence, it was so hard to perceive that I was being harmed, despite hating what was being done to me.

 Likewise, I had trusted the nurse in her position to act appropriately.
 So I followed her orders despite my discomfort.

 Or maybe she was grooming me, blurring my boundaries so in my confusion, I didn’t know what they were anymore.

-Sometimes I can’t believe what happened during the examination and have to check myself to confirm what I know to be true.
 My instincts firmly believe that I was sexually assaulted and that I should raise my concerns to protect others.